tyhho/OT-2_3D_Designs/README.md

 # OT-2 3D Designs

 The OT-2 is an affordable and extremely versatile robotic liquid handler.
 Unfortunately we cannot sustain by using the official tips and racks so we created in-house 3D designs as low-end (but functional) substitutes.
 By no means these objects out-compete the official ones in performance, but they do the job.
-Personally I just cannot see why labs should be deterred from getting the OT-2 just because the racks / tips are relatively more expensive.
+Personally I cannot see why labs should be deterred from getting the OT-2 just because the racks / tips are relatively more expensive, and these objects were shared here with the hope that it will encourage more labs to embrace the robot.

 Every file comes in two formats - the original design that was drawn using DesignSpark Mechanical (.rsdoc) and the output file (.stl) which should be ready for print without any tweaks.
 Verified objects were tested on the OT-2 owned by Prof. Chris French's group.